-You need certain skills to begin a career as an Electrician.
+You need certain knowledge and skills to begin a career in Electrical Trades.

-The DMACC Electrical Construction Trades Diploma helps you learn these required skills.
+The DMACC Electrical Trades Diploma Program helps you develop the knowledge and learn these skills.